Return to Texas Entomology - Compiled by Mike Quinn

 Ovipositors are usually long and blade-like.

-Katydids songs sound buzzy, raspy, or whiney and call mostly at night (however, this species sings day and night during population outbreaks.)
+Katydids songs sound buzzy, raspy, or whiney and call mostly at night (however, this species can sing day and night during population outbreaks.)

 Subfamily Pseudophyllinae - True Katydids - Leaf-Katydids: